-A "vote withheld," in the case of the proposal regarding the election of a director, or an "abstention," in the case of the proposals regarding the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm, the advisory vote on the compensation of our named executive officers ("Say-on-Pay Vote") and the advisory vote on the frequency of the Say-on-Pay Vote, represents a stockholder's affirmative choice to decline to vote on a proposal.
+A "vote withheld," in the case of the proposal regarding the election of a director, or an "abstention," in the case of the proposals regarding the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm and the advisory vote on the compensation of our named executive officers ("Say-on-Pay Vote"), represents a stockholder's affirmative choice to decline to vote on a proposal.
 Votes withheld and abstentions are counted as present and entitled to vote for purposes of determining a quorum.
 Votes withheld have no effect on the election of a director.
 Abstentions have the same effect as votes against the ratification of the appointment of Deloitte & Touche LLP.
 Abstentions and broker non-votes are not counted as votes "for" or "against" the Say-on-Pay Vote.
-Abstentions and broker non-votes will not be counted as expressing any preference on the frequency of the Say-on-Pay Vote.